CudjzikxmxR/The-Rainbow-Void-Tree/docs/tutorials/updating-tmt.md

 # Updating The Modding Tree

-This tutorial assumes that You have used [the Getting Started Tutorial](getting-started.md), and are using Github Desktop and VSCode for your mod.
+This tutorial assumes that you have used [the Getting Started Tutorial](getting-started.md), and are using Github Desktop and VSCode for your mod.

-Here's what You have to do when there's a TMT update:
+Here's what you have to do when there's a TMT update:

 1. Look at the changelog.
 It will warn you if the update will break anything or require any changes.
 Decide if you want to try to update.